-‘Young And The Restless’ Spoilers: Christian Reveal Shocker, Victor Finally Exposes Christian’s Real Daddy?
+‘Young And The Restless’ Spoilers: Victor Finally Exposes Christian’s Real Daddy?

 The Young and the Restless (Y&R) spoilers tease that Nick Newman (Joshua Morrow) won’t be able to wish all his problems away, even if he wants too.
-His father, Victor Newman (Eric Braeden) knows a secret so shocking that it could blow up Nick’s whole life and cause him to lose custody of his sweet son, Christian.
+His father, Victor Newman (Eric Braeden), knows a secret so shocking that it could blow up Nick’s whole life and cause him to lose custody of his sweet son, Christian.

 According to Soap Central, Victor could disrupt Nick’s happiness by revealing a shocker about his son, Christian.
 Young and the Restless spoilers indicate that Chelsea and Victor know a secret about Christian’s paternity and have agreed never to tell anyone.
 Adam Newman (formerly Justin Hartley) is Christian’s biological father.